Repair Can’t Wait. Create Reparations Commission Now

 History is within reach.
-Tell Congress to Pass H.R.
-40 Now.
+Tell President Biden to establish a federal Reparations Commission Now.

-The time for the United States to account for its legacy of slavery is long overdue.
+The time for the United States to account for its legacy of enslavement is long overdue.

 US House Resolution 40 (H.R.
-40) is a federal bill that will establish a commission to examine the impacts of slavery and other racist laws and practices, and recommend proposals to provide reparations for redress and repair.
-Like the commission that investigated the forced relocation and internment of Japanese Americans during World War II, the bill can help pave the way for a full and truthful reckoning and accounting for past and present harms.
+40) would establish a federal commission to examine the impacts of the legacy of slavery and recommend proposals to provide reparations.
+The bill does not authorize payments or any other remedies.
+It creates a commission to study the problem and recommend solutions—a first and necessary step given the variety of ways to remedy specific harms.
+Like the federal commission that investigated the forced relocation and wrongful incarceration of Japanese Americans during World War II, the bill can help pave the way for a full and truthful reckoning and accounting for past and present harms.

 In order for us to build a better, more just future, we need to address and repair the continuing legacy of slavery.

 Be a part of history.
 Tell President Biden to take this modest but essential step toward achieving racial justice and create an H.R.
 40-style reparations commission now.
 This commission would study and develop reparations proposals that could ultimately provide some measure of justice to Black people in the US for enslavement and the continuing injustices stemming from it.
 By taking the action below, your email will be sent directly to President Biden’s office.